Senior Dog Care Tips: 5 Unexpected Care Pointers for Your Senior Dog

 3. Upgrade Their Bed

-Help your older dog feel better with a cozy bed.
+Help your older dog feel better with a cozy resting space.
 As dogs age, they might develop arthritis and other joint issues, making it hard for them to rest comfortably.
-Investing in an orthopedic or heated dog bed to ease their discomfort is a good idea.
+Investing in an orthopedic dog bed can ease pressure on joints and improve sleep quality.

 4. Adjust Their Environment